Shrimps can be kept in a community with other peaceful fish like tetra and guppies. Shrimps feed off the fish’s fecal matter.

 5. Red Cherry Shrimp

 The Cherry Shrimp (Neocaridina davidi ‘Red’, or heteropoda var.
-‘Red’) is the most popular species of shrimp in the hobby.
+‘Red’) is the most popular shrimp species in the hobby.
 Cherries are great for beginners because they are relatively easy to care for.
 Cherry shrimps are given different names based on grade, including Cherry shrimp, Sakura shrimp, Fire shrimp.

 Originally from Tawain, Cherries are sought for their red color.
 Typically, the hobbyist will pay a premium for deeper reds and color uniformity.
 The species grows up to about 1.5 inches (4 centimeters) long.